junxit/us-congress-bills-113/bill.md

     - **(B)** by striking “or the Administrator”, each place it appears; and
     - **(C)** by striking “inaugurated” and inserting “demonstrably commenced”.
 - **(f)** *Records management by the Archivist* The heading for chapter 29 of title 44, United States Code, is amended by striking “and by the Administrator of General Services”.
+  - **(1)** *Amendment* The heading for chapter 29 of title 44, United States Code, is amended by striking “and by the Administrator of General Services”.
+  - **(2)** *Conforming amendment* The table of chapters at the beginning of title 44, United States Code, is amended in the item related to chapter 29 by striking “and by the Administrator of General Services”.
 - **(g)** *Establishment of program of management* Section 3102(2) of title 44, United States Code, is amended by striking “the Administrator of General Services and”.

+## § 10.
+Disclosure requirement for official business conducted using non-official electronic messaging account

+- **(a)** *Amendment* Chapter 29 of title 44, United States Code is amended by adding at the end the following new section:
+  > ## § 2911.
+Disclosure requirement for official business conducted using non-official electronic messaging accounts
+  >
+  > - **(a)** *In general* An officer or employee of an executive agency may not create or send a record using a non-official electronic messaging account unless such officer or employee—
+  >   - **(1)** copies an official electronic messaging account of the officer or employee in the original creation or transmission of the record; or
+  >   - **(2)** forwards a complete copy of the record to an official electronic messaging account of the officer or employee within five days after the original creation or transmission of the record.
+  > - **(b)** *Adverse Actions* The intentional violation of subsection (a) (including any rules, regulations, or other implementing guidelines), as determined by the appropriate supervisor, shall be a basis for disciplinary action in accordance with subchapter I, II, or V of chapter 75 of title 5, as the case may be.
+  > - **(c)** *Definitions* In this section:
+  >   - **(1)** *Electronic messages* The term “electronic messages” means electronic mail and other electronic messaging systems that are used for purposes of communicating between individuals.
+  >   - **(2)** *Electronic messaging account* The term “electronic messaging account” means any account that sends electronic messages.
+  >   - **(3)** *Executive agency* The term “executive agency” has the meaning given that term in section 105 of title 5.

+- **(b)** *Clerical amendment* The table of sections at the beginning of chapter 29 of title 44, United States Code, is amended by adding at the end the following new item: